nginxinc/docker-nginx-amplify/README.md

     $ docker run --name mynginx1 -e API_KEY=ecfdee2e010899135c258d741a6effc7 -d nginx-amplify
 ```

-(again, if you'd like to aggregate metrics from several containers running identical image, add `-e AMPLIFY_HOSTNAME=<my-service-name>` as well)
+(again, if you'd like to aggregate metrics from several containers running identical image, add `-e AMPLIFY_IMAGENAME=<my-service-name>` as well)

 After the container has started, you may check it's status with `docker ps`: